 Fast Radio Bursts (FRBs) are short (few millisecond) bursts of radio waves observed from cosmological distances.
 Their origin is presently unknown, yet their rate is many hundreds per sky per day, indicating a not-uncommon phenomenon in the Universe.
-In this talk, Professor Kaspi will review the FRB field and present new results on FRBs from a new digital transit radio telescope, the Canadian Hydrogen Intensity Mapping Experiment (CHIME).
+In this talk, Professor Kaspi reviewed the FRB field and presented new results on FRBs from a new digital transit radio telescope, the Canadian Hydrogen Intensity Mapping Experiment (CHIME).

 Attending this event

 The Bakerian Lecture series began in 1775 and is the premier lecture in physical sciences.